AaronTraas/Clash-Royale-Clan-Tools/README.rst

 optional arguments:
-  -h, --help           show this help message and exit --locale LOCALE      Locale if language other than English is desired.
-Currently, only "fr" is valid.
+  -h, --help           show this help message and exit --locale LOCALE      Locale if language other than English is desired (see `Other languages/locales`_).
   --config FILE        configuration file for this app.
   --api_key KEY        API key for developer.clashroyale.com
   --clan CLAN          Clan ID from Clash Royale.
 If it starts with a '#', clan ID must be quoted.